 A common symptom of heart disease and heart attacks is jaw and tooth pain.
 This does not mean that if you are experiencing tooth pain, you are at risk of having a heart attack, but if you do have history of heart or coronary trouble, you should also give extra attention to how your teeth and jaw feel.
 If your toothache is accompanied with being light-headed, sweating, or any other heart attack symptom, you should seek medical attention as soon as possible.

 Patients with poorly controlled diabetes are at higher risk for developing tooth decay and other dental issues.
-People with diabetes are also more likely to have infections of their gums and the bones that hold the teeth in place because of the reduced blood supply to the gums from high blood pressure.
+People with diabetes are also more likely to have infections of their gums and the bones that hold the teeth in place.
 Diabetes is also known to cause dry mouth, leading to an increased risk of developing cavities and worsening gum disease.

 If you regularly suffer from sinus infections, you may also experience pain in your teeth.
 If you have a sinus infection or congestion, you may notice that your teeth feel more sensitive than usual, or you may even be experiencing pain or discomfort in your teeth or jawbone.
 Viral infections that can cause tooth pain include shingles, nerve diseases, and sinus infections.